SAP-samples/btp-s4hana-kyma-business-process-extension/documentation/deploy/setup-mock/README.md

  ![Backend](./images/mock02.png)

 6. (Optional) You can configure SAP Event Mesh in a way so that you can see the created event.
-For that you could create an additional queue that subscribes to the topic as well.
+For that, you could create an additional queue that subscribes to the topic as well.

  ![Backend](./images/mock03.png)

-7. Notice that the changes reflected back to the Business Partner in the mock server.
+7. Notice that the changes are reflected back to the Business Partner in the mock server.

 ```
 GET https:/<MOCK_SRV_URL>/sap/opu/odata/sap/API_BUSINESS_PARTNER/A_BusinessPartner('25599')